DavidHCCNguyen/C4-Code-quiz/README.md

 html requires little to add other then connecting the styles and scripts to it and then adding the questions to them with classes and ids to change what they do.

-styles is mostly for the basic colours of the
+styles is mostly for the basic colours of the html or scripts (No effect)

+two scripts to serve as the main websites function and the other to actually save the high scores

 ## User Story